exelynt-learning-platform/second-round-assignm-final-16434-gaurav/README.md

 # E-commerce Backend Assignment

 ## Project Overview
 This project is a complete backend implementation of an E-commerce system using Spring Boot.

-## Features
-- JWT Authentication & Authorization
-- Product Management (CRUD)
-- Cart Management
-- Order Processing
-- Payment Integration (Stripe/Mock)
-- Unit Testing (JUnit + Mockito)
+It includes secure authentication, product management, cart handling, order processing, and payment integration.

 ## Tech Stack
 - Java